 The internet speed is measured in megabits per second (Mbps).
 A user with a good internet speed will have enough bandwidth to download or upload files at a reasonable pace.

 Broadband is a necessary component of today's lifestyle, and it doesn't have to be expensive.
-The average family needs at least 25Mbps for the internet speed that They need; however they can get by with as little as 3 Mbps upload if their household size isn’t too large (a single person).
-For those looking into more affordable options, 100-200+Mbps tier offers good value without compromising on network capacity!
+The average family needs at least 25Mbps for the internet speed that They need; however, they can get by with as little as 3 Mbps upload if their household size isn’t too large (a single person).
+For those looking into more affordable options, the 100-200+Mbps tier offers good value without compromising on network capacity!